Lifting homotopy T-algebra maps to strict maps: Algebras over a monad

 Given a $T$-algebra $X\in \model{\Set}{\cT}$ we can consider the category $(\model{\Set}{\cT})_{\downarrow X}$ of algebras over $X$.
 Generally this can not be realized as the category of $\Set$-valued models for an algebraic theory.
-However it can be realized as the category of models of a \emph{graded} theory $\cT\downarrow X$.
-This additional generality will prove useful for identifying the $E_2$ term of the $T$-algebra spectral sequence with Andr\'e-Quillen cohomology in \Cref{thm:identifying-e2}.
+However, it can be realized as the category of models of a \emph{graded} theory $\cT\downarrow X$ (see \Cref{ex:graded-theories}).
+This additional generality will prove useful in the identification of the $E_2$ term of the $T$-algebra spectral sequence with Quillen cohomology groups in \refthmB (see \Cref{sec:methodology}).